Skip to main content

 B. The employing department is required to return the employee to active status in the HR/Payroll system once the employee has returned from Family Medical Leave (FML), unless otherwise instructed by Human Resources.

-Failure to report by the date intended to return to work will be considered abandonment by the employee of his/her job.
+Failure to report by the date intended to return to work will be considered abandonment by the employee of their job.
 Termination of employment due to job abandonment may not be appealed (MAPP 02.04.03).

 D. Additional leave beyond the maximum time provided under FMLA is subject to the approval of the department in accordance with regulations governing leave of absence without pay (MAPP 02.02.03).